-Join us on February 11th, 8:30-10:30am, for an engaging panel discussion with leading thinkers and practitioners on which public diplomacy tools Beijing uses, with whom, and to what end in 25 countries across East Asia and the Pacific.
-AidData will present top-line findings from two recent reports, and together we will explore the implications for both Beijing’s target audiences and strategic competitors.
+On February 11th, 2020, from 8:30-10:30am, AidData held an engaging panel discussion with leading thinkers and practitioners on which public diplomacy tools Beijing uses, with whom, and to what end in 25 countries across East Asia and the Pacific.
+AidData presented top-line findings from two recent reports, and the panelists explored the implications for both Beijing’s target audiences and strategic competitors.
 How can countries on the receiving end of Beijing’s overtures maximize the upsides of this attention while minimizing the risk of undue or malign influence in their economies and societies?
 What might other foreign powers do more, less, or differently if they want to maintain their own influence in the region vis-à-vis China?

 Walter Douglas, Deputy Assistant Secretary for the Office of Public Affairs and Public Diplomacy, Bureau of East Asian and Pacific Affairs